Chaudayyadanapura

 Chaudayyadanapur is a small village in Ranebennur taluk of Haveri District in Karnataka state of India.
-All facets of Indian civilisation (religion, art and poetry) are exemplified in an exquisite Mukteshwara temple, with the highest degree of refinement.
+All facets of Indian civilisation (religion, art and poetry) are exemplified in an exquisite Mukteshwara temple, located within the village.

 Introduction

-Shivapur, the old name of Chaudadanapur (Chaudayyadanapur) saint, a 12th-century social reformer Basaveshwar, donated this village to Ambigara Chaudayya (a boatman).
-So the name is Chaudayyadanapur or Chaudadanapur.
+Shivapur, the old name of Chaudadanapur (Chaudayyadanapur) comes from a 12th-century saint and social reformer Basaveshwar, who donated this village to Ambigara Chaudayya (a boatman).
+The current name is therefore Chaudayyadanapur or Chaudadanapur.

 The temple of Mukteshwar at Chaudayyadanapur in Ranebennur Taluk is a beautiful representative of the style and the high culture of that time.

 The Mukteshwar Temple

 The Mukteshwar Temple is a single cella temple in Jakkanachari style.
 Similar temples were built under the patronage of Kalachuris of Kalyani or Seuna dynasties.
 This temple is a jewel of architecture of the 11th–12th centuries.
 It was built during the heyday of the kingdom ruled by the Kalyani Chalukyas and the Seunas of Devagiri.
 It is dedicated to an Udbhava (spontaneously born) Lingam named Mukteshwar.